Artificial intelligence in music: "Where That Came From"

 In 2013, country music singer Randy Travis suffered a stroke which left him unable to sing.
 In the meantime, vocalist James Dupré toured on his behalf, singing his songs for him.
 Travis and longtime producer Kyle Lehning released a new song in May 2024 titled "Where That Came From", Travis's first new song since his stroke.
 The recording uses AI technology to re-create Travis's singing voice, having been composited from over 40 existing vocal recordings alongside those of Dupré.

-Kanye West: Vultures 2, Bully, Donda 2, and In a Perfect World
+Kanye West: Vultures 2, Bully, Cuck, and Donda 2

 Since 2024, rapper Kanye West has been using artificial intelligence deepfakes of his own voice.
 His usage of deepfakes started during the production of his album Vultures 2, where the songs "Field Trip" and "Sky City" drew suspicion of artificial intelligence usage; further updates to the songs "Forever" and "530" would also be accused of using AI.
-Artist Ty Dolla Sign, who released Vultures 2 with West, would confirm the allegations in 2025 during an interview.
-West would subsequently confirm that his subsequent solo album, Bully, also used artificial intelligence, and his later album In a Perfect World and the 2025 updated version of Donda 2 would also draw accusations of AI usage.
+Artist Ty Dolla Sign, who released Vultures 2 with West, confirmed the allegations in 2025 during an interview.
+West subsequently confirmed that his subsequent solo album, Bully, also used artificial intelligence.
+Though West confirmed in 2026 that he would remove the AI, the physical versions of the album still contained it.

+His unreleased album Cuck and the 2025 re-release of Donda 2 would also draw accusations of AI usage.